kineticstoolkit/kineticstoolkit_doc/html/_sources/files_read_c3d.md

 You can generally ignore this warning if you read unprocessed marker positions and analog signals.

-You should not ignore this warning if you are reading a c3d file that has been processed by some software or pipeline to calculate joint kinetics, powers, etc., and if these values are expressed as "points" in the c3d.
+You should not ignore this warning if you are reading a C3D file that has been processed by some software or pipeline to calculate joint kinetics, powers, etc., and if these values are expressed as "points" in the C3D.
 Consult the help of [ktk.read_c3d](api/ktk.read_c3d.rst) for more details.
 :::

 The content of the file is expressed as a dictionary with two keys:
 - `Points`: A TimeSeries that contains the point data (markers)
-- `Analogs` (only when applicable): A TimeSeries that contains the raw analog data from force platforms, EMG or other analog signals recorded into the c3d file.
+- `Analogs` (only when applicable): A TimeSeries that contains the raw analog data from force platforms, EMG, or other analog signals recorded into the C3D file.
-- `ForcePlateforms` (only when applicable): A TimeSeries that contains the forces, moments, centres of pressure and force platform positions.
+- `ForcePlatforms` (only when applicable): A TimeSeries that contains the forces, moments, centres of pressure, and force platform positions.

 ## Points